Santiago Lencina

-Santiago Javier Lencina (born 4 September 2005) is an Argentine professional association football player who plays as an attacking midfielder for Argentine Primera División club River Plate.
+Santiago Javier Lencina (born 4 September 2005) is an Argentine professional association football player who plays as an attacking midfielder for club Burgos, on loan from Argentine Primera División club River Plate.

 Club career

 Early career

-Lencina was born on 4 September 2005 on Corzuela, Argentina.
-He started playing football at a local club called Club Atlético Deportivo Obreros Unidos, he arrived at River Plate's academy in 2018 after passing the academy's test led by ex-player Alejandro Montenegro.
+Lencina was born in Corzuela, and started playing football at a local club called Club Atlético Deportivo Obreros Unidos before arriving at River Plate's academy in 2018, after a trial period led by ex-player Alejandro Montenegro.
 He ascended towards the reserves of River Plate, where he made 49 appearances with 9 goals scored.

 River Plate

-Lencina made his professional debut on 4 August 2024 in a 1-1 draw against Union, under the leadership of Marcelo Escudero, the temporary manager after manager Martín Demichelis got sacked.
+Lencina made his professional debut on 4 August 2024 in a 1–1 draw against Unión de Santa Fe, under the leadership of Marcelo Escudero, the temporary manager after manager Martín Demichelis got sacked.
 He wouldn't get many chances on the team until the return of Marcelo Gallardo, where he got called up for the 2025 FIFA Club World Cup, although he didn't play a single match.
-In the league, he played in the first match of the Torneo Clausura, in a 3-1 win against reigning champions Platense.
+In the league, he played in the first match of the Torneo Clausura, in a 3–1 win against reigning champions Platense.
 After this, Lencina got in the starting XI again versus Instituto, where he scored two goals, scoring for the first time a professional goal.
-He has a contract with the club until December 2026 and a release clause of 30 million euros.
+He has a contract with the club until December 2028 and a release clause of 100 million euros.

+Loan to Burgos

+On 6 August 2026, Segunda División side Burgos announced the signing of Lencina on a one-year loan deal, with a buyout clause.